 Santa Marta is the 2nd favela that was built in Rio and one of the steepest with no streets.
 Around 8000 people live there nowadays.

 It was one of the first favelas that have been pacified by the police.
 It is said that there is no more drug trafficking since 2008.
 Therefore, it is taken as an idol/example favela for other favelas to learn from.
 They even have a favela president who communicates to the government, politicians and so on.

 Just like from every sad situation/event, we can always take some life lessons with us.
 Here are 3 things we can learn from favelas.

-Remaining a positive attitude and mind set in hard times can be difficult, but at least a handful of favela inhabitants must have done so.
-They learned how to build houses into a mountain where government wouldn’t even build and set up a working system where there was none.
+Remaining a positive attitude and mindset in hard times can be difficult, but at least a handful of favela inhabitants must have done so.
+They learned how to build houses into a mountain where the government wouldn’t even build and set up a working system where there was none.

 If favela people are one thing, then it is creative.
-Not only are some favelas painted very colourful, but people created new work opportunities for themselves, such as carrying goods up and down, setting up favela tours, opening a hair cutter business, supermarket, souvenir shops with own designed prints etc.
+Not only are some favelas painted very colorful, but people created new work opportunities for themselves, such as carrying goods up and down, setting up favela tours, opening a hair cutter business, supermarket, souvenir shops with their own designed prints, etc.